Klipper3d/klipper/docs/Slicers.md

 START_PRINT EXTRUDER_TEMP=[first_layer_temperature] BED_TEMP=[first_layer_bed_temperature]

-Also note that these slicers will insert their own heating codes when certain conditions are not met. in Cura, the existence of the `{material_bed_temperature_layer_0}` and `{material_print_temperature_layer_0}` variables is enough to mitigate this.
+Also note that these slicers will insert their own heating codes when certain conditions are not met.
+In Cura, the existence of the `{material_bed_temperature_layer_0}` and `{material_print_temperature_layer_0}` variables is enough to mitigate this.
 In slic3r derivatives, you would use: